OlaGigon/CouponFollowCaseStudy/README.md

 - Linked Service to Databricks notebook,
 - Dataset for Azure Storage Account (parametrized per csv file).

 ADF will be an orchestrator of the flow.
 Once triggered, the databricks notebook will be executed.
-Notebook with code can be found in the repo.
+Notebook with code can be found in this repo.

 ## Questions from the case study: